spurthygowda08/FILMIX/README.md

 cd server
 npm install

-4. Configure environment
+4. Configure environment variables

 Create server/.env and add your TMDB and MongoDB configuration.

-5. Start backend
+5. Start the backend

-From server:
+cd server
 npm run dev

-6. Start frontend
+6. Start the frontend

-From client:
+cd client
 npm run dev

+Open the local Vite URL shown in the terminal.

-💡 Wishlist Design
+Wishlist Design

-FILMIX supports an anonymous browser-based collection without requiring user authentication.
+FILMIX uses an anonymous browser-based collection without requiring user authentication.

-A unique clientId is stored in localStorage and sent to the backend through the x-client-id header.
+A unique clientId is stored in localStorage and sent to the backend through the x-client-id request header.

-The wishlist uses clientId + movieId to prevent duplicate saved movies for the same browser.
+The wishlist uses clientId and movieId to prevent duplicate saved movies for the same browser.

-📱 Responsive Experience
+Responsive Design

-The UI is designed for desktop and mobile, including responsive navigation, horizontal genre/movie rails, movie grids, mobile-friendly filters, and responsive movie details.
+FILMIX is designed for desktop and mobile screens, including:

+Responsive navigation

+Horizontal genre scrolling

+Horizontal movie rails

+Responsive movie grids

+Mobile-friendly filters

+Responsive movie details

-🧪 Quality Checks
+Quality Checks

 The application has been tested for: